ibm-cloud-docs/databases-for-enterprisedb/howto-migration-oracle.md

 ### Validate the extracted schema with migration portal
 1. Log in to the EnterpriseDB migration portal [here](https://migration.enterprisedb.com/)
-2. Create a new project and load the DDL Extractor-generated file for assessment
+2. Create a project and load the DDL Extractor-generated file for assessment
 ![migration-portal-setup](images/migration-portal-setup.png)
 3. Fix any issue report by the EMP and make sure your are getting 100% coverage successfully